 J-1 Exchange Visitor Rules

-To report your change of address to OIA, simply email our office at email@example.com, or stop by to complete and information update form.
+To report your change of contact information to OIA, simply email our office at firstname.lastname@example.org, or stop by to complete an information update form.

 To report your change of address to USCIS either by paper or online, go to: http://www.uscis.gov/ar-11